edsu/mediator/README.md

 ## Time Series Data

-TODO: need to come up with a scheme for modeling tweets and stories so that we can report out top stories by the number of times they have been tweeted.
+TODO: need to come up with a scheme for modeling tweets and stories so that we can efficiently report out top stories by the number of times they have been tweeted.